akleinhesselink/akleinhesselink.github.io/content/home/community_science.md

  </figcaption>
 </figure>

 Community science projects such as [iNaturalist](www.inaturalist.org) and [eBird](www.ebird.org) offer incredible new opportunities to monitor the biodiversity around us in real time.
 Perhaps more importantly, these projects connect naturalists from around the globe and inspire them to explore biodiversity in greater depth.
-Professional ecologists and environmental scientists have only just begun to take advantage of these data--for example see this paper from the LA County Natural History museum: [Li et al. (2019) _Frontiers in Ecology and Evolution_](https://www.frontiersin.org/articles/10.3389/fevo.2019.00277/full).
+Professional ecologists and environmental scientists have only just begun to take advantage of these data.

 ### Contributions to iNaturalist

-Since participating in a [Bioblitz of the Amargosa River](https://www.scienceforconservation.org/products/amargosa-bioblitz-2017) organized by the Nature Conservancy in 2017, I became an enthusiastic user and promoter of iNaturalist.
+I got hooked on iNaturalist during a [2017 Bioblitz of the Amargosa River](https://www.scienceforconservation.org/products/amargosa-bioblitz-2017) organized by the Nature Conservancy.
+Since then I have been an enthusiastic contributor and promoter of iNaturalist.

 - I have contributed nearly 4000 observations, mostly from the Los Angeles area [(link to iNat profile)](https://www.inaturalist.org/people/andy71).
 - I created the [UCLA Biodiversity Project](https://www.inaturalist.org/projects/ucla-campus-biodiversity) to collect observations of nature from the UCLA campus.
 So far we have documented over 1400 species on campus!